com-lihaoyi/scalasql/readme.md

 ## Getting Started

-To get started with ScalaSql, add it to your `build.sc` file as follows:
+To get started with ScalaSql, add it to your `build.mill` file as follows:

 ```scala
 ivy"com.lihaoyi::scalasql:0.3.0"
 ```

-ScalaSql supports Scala 2.13.x and >=3.6.2
+ScalaSql supports Scala >=3.6.2

 ### SimpleTable variant based on named tuples